ZachMckennedyFWig/ColmapFaissVocabTrees/README.md

 ## What I Did

 COLMAP traditionally uses FLANN (Fast Library for Approximate Nearest Neighbors) for its vocabulary tree-based image retrieval.
-However, newer versions or certain integrations of COLMAP may expect **FAISS** (Facebook AI Similarity Search) indices.
+However, newer versions of COLMAP expect **FAISS** (Facebook AI Similarity Search) indices.
 I have taken the publicly available vocabulary tree files from the COLMAP project and converted them to the **FAISS format**, allowing for direct use with COLMAP installations configured to utilize FAISS for vocabulary tree matching.

 ---